jpetazzo/pipework/README.md

 the network interfaces are garbage collected.
 The interface in the container is automatically destroyed, and the interface in the docker host (part of the bridge) is then destroyed as well.

+### Integrating pipework with other tools

+@dreamcat4 has built an amazing fork of pipework that can be integrated with other tools in the Docker ecosystem, like Compose or Crane.
+It can be used in "one shot," to create a bunch of network connections between containers; it can run in the background as a daemon, watching the Docker events API, and automatically invoke pipework when containers are started, and it can also expose pipework itself through an API.

+For more info, check the [dreamcat4/pipework](https://hub.docker.com/r/dreamcat4/pipework/) image on the Docker Hub.

 ### About this file